deadpendency/deadpendency/docs/DEVOPS.md

 ## Technology Choices

+### Google Cloud

+[Why I chose google cloud](https://alistairb.dev/haskell-on-google-cloud-is-great/).
+Although, to be fair, `gogol` is currently in a much worse state than `amazonka` which has a regular maintainer.

 ### Stack

 I think there are many pros and cons to using stack vs cabal.
 However, this is why I chose stack.